 Our farm store also has aged blueberry vinegar, our homemade jams, lamb sausage, Icelandic yarn and other local foods and gifts.
 We take cash, credit cards or Apple Pay, but prefer cash.

 We grow eight varieties of certified organic highbush blueberries on a breezy hillside overlooking the valley.
-We also sell pre-picked blueberries, raspberries and other fruit in our farm stand daily.
+It’s a beautiful view from the orchard and a gorgeous place to spend a morning or afternoon before going to the river for a dip.
+We also sell pre-picked blueberries, raspberries and other fruit in our farm stand in-season, as well as popsicles and ice cream.
 Blueberries are excellent fresh or baked, are easy to freeze, and are one of the healthiest superfoods you can eat.